-Bacopa, also known as Water hyssop, is an annual plant from the family Plantaginaceae.
+Bacopa, less commonly known as Water hyssop, is a plant from the family Plantaginaceae.
 This plant is native to the wetlands of Asia, Africa, and North and South America.
-Bacopa plants are typically small, creeping plants that grow well in water or moist soil.
-They are an ideal choice for hanging baskets and containers as their trailing stems cascade gracefully, creating a lush and cascading effect.
+Bacopa is typically a small, creeping plant that grows well in moist soil.
+It is an ideal choice for hanging baskets and containers as their trailing stems cascade gracefully, creating a lush and cascading effect.

-They have small, oval-shaped leaves arranged in opposite pairs along the stem.
+This plant has small, oval-shaped leaves arranged in opposite pairs along the stem.
 Bacopa is famous for its petite flowers that come in various shades of white, pink, lavender, and blue.
-These blossoms are reminiscent of tiny stars, and they often cover the plant, creating a stunning floral display.
+These blossoms are reminiscent of tiny stars and often cover the plant, creating a stunning floral display.
 The blooms attract bees and butterflies and can bloom throughout the year in warm climates.

 Bacopas are generally not susceptible to pests and diseases with one exception.
 In the South Carolina Upstate, around late May early June, you may notice that your Bacopa slow down flower production or even stop flowering altogether.
 This is often caused by bud worms.
 Butterflies and moths have free roaming capability in the late spring/early summer and they can and will lay eggs on your Bacopa.
 Those hatched eggs result in small worms that cannot be generally seen by the naked eye (at least not when you are 50 yrs or older) but you will see the damage.
 Small holes in the petals of your flowers are your first sign.
 Your solution is a simple spray with BT (Bacillus Thuringensis), an organic pesticide, and within a week, your Bacopa will be floriferous once again.